yousranajeeb2001-cell/M.-tuberculosis-Variant-Calling-Pipeline/README.md

 ## Background

 *Mycobacterium tuberculosis* is the causative agent of tuberculosis (TB).
-It is a leading infectious disease responsible for approximately 10.4 million cases globally in 2016, including 490,000 multidrug-resistant TB (MDR-TB) cases (WHO, 2017).
+It is a leading infectious disease responsible for approximately  10.7 million cases globally in 2024, including 1.23 million deaths, with multidrug-resistant TB remaining a major public health threat (WHO, 2026).
 Its ability to persist and develop resistance to antibiotics makes it important to study at the genomic level.

 The H37Rv strain (NC_000962.3) is the standard reference genome for *M. tuberculosis*.
 Whole-genome sequencing (WGS) of clinical isolates allows comparison against this reference to identify variants that may contribute to drug resistance.